Dheuster/AFT-FO4Edition/readme.txt

         If you did not have AFT previsouly, skip this step.

      7) When you start up Fallout 4, go to Mods (Hit Home to skip the login) and make sure AmazingFollowerTweaks mod is checked.
-I also recommend boosting its priority.
-This is done by moving the mod to the BOTTOM of the load order.
+Move the mod to the BOTTOM of your load order.

      8) For what to expect after starting a new game or loading a save game, see Usage below.